solidsystems/wp-qr-trackr/README.md

    ```

 > **Note:** Debug mode is enabled by default in the development environment.
 When using the standard Docker workflow (including `reset-docker.sh`), a `wp-config-dev.php` file is automatically included to enable `WP_DEBUG` and log errors to `wp-content/debug.log`.
 This ensures all PHP errors and warnings are captured for troubleshooting during development.
 Do not use this file in production.

+### Troubleshooting
+If you see warnings about multiple lockfiles or npm being used as the package manager:
+- Delete `package-lock.json` and/or `pnpm-lock.yaml` if present.
+- Ensure only `yarn.lock` is present in the project root.
+- If using VS Code, set `"npm.packageManager": "yarn"` in `.vscode/settings.json` to enforce Yarn usage.

 ---